Impact

 Risk and Exploitability

 The CVSS score of 8.8 indicates high severity.
-Although no EPSS score is available, the Chromium team has rated the vulnerability as High and the risk surface is significant when an untrusted website can deliver a malicious HTML payload.
+The EPSS score indicates a very low but nonzero likelihood of exploitation (approximately 0.1%), and the Chromium team has rated the vulnerability as High, making the risk surface significant when an untrusted website can deliver a malicious HTML payload.
 An attacker could target a user browsing the web, and the threat model assumes the victim is running the unpatched browser.
 The absence of a KEV listing does not diminish the potential impact, and the flaw remains exploitable until an update is applied.

 OpenCVE Enrichment